 Following them will ensure your images add to your website performance and search engine ranking efforts and not hinder them.

 Automate your Shopify image optimization with one app.
 TinyIMG will compress, resize and optimize your images for SEO!Start using TinyIMG today

-Now let’s take a closer look at every step separately to understand how we can use them for a Shopify store.
+Now let’s take a closer look at each of the 8 image optimization steps separately to understand how we can use them for a Shopify store.

 Essentially, you should only be thinking about two image options for your Shopify store – .jpg and .png.